Is Alberta Next for No-Fault Car Insurance?

 In provinces with at-fault auto insurance, you’d often be left to sue the responsible driver’s insurance company, which is costly and time-consuming.

 When shopping for an auto insurance policy, you can identify key accident benefits that are important to you (perhaps based on your health situation, etc).
 This can give you the peace of mind that comes from knowing you’ll be covered based on your needs.
+For instance, you could compare your coverage to rates you could get for car insurance in Lethbridge, Alberta.

 Because your insurer will cover the cost of repairs to your vehicle regardless of fault, you don’t have to worry about disputes regarding who’s at fault when it comes to getting your vehicle fixed sooner.